from-static/cli/README.md

 # from-static/cli

-CLI for interacting with, parsing, and building from a `static.json` file.
+Experimental CLI for interacting with various lifecycle stages of a projects adhering to the [`static`](https://github.com/from-static) pattern.